dchowitz/slire/README.md

 ```

 ## Decoupling Business Logic from Data Access

+### Scope: Database Operations and Beyond

+The architectural patterns and design principles discussed in this section focus primarily on **database operations** - repositories, queries, and data persistence patterns.
+However, these same principles are readily transferrable to other data-providing facilities like external APIs, file systems, caching layers, or message queues.

+When working with external services, consider organizing them into separate "service access" modules alongside your data access components.
+This separation maintains clear boundaries while allowing you to apply the same compositional patterns, dependency injection approaches, and testing strategies to both database operations and external service integrations.

+### Principles for Decoupling

 A fundamental principle of maintainable software design is keeping business logic independent from data access implementation.
 Injecting entire repository instances into business logic components creates tight coupling and obscures the actual data dependencies.